 Goals of physical therapy include:

-- Reducing pain in the muscles, tendons, and ligaments
+- Reducing soreness in the muscles, tendons, and ligaments

 - Greater flexibility